Machine Learning for MU-MIMO Receive Processing in OFDM Systems: Evaluations

 \subsection{Uplink simulation results}

 Different schemes were benchmarked in the uplink simulations.
 The first one is the uplink baseline presented in Sections~\ref{sec:baseline_ul} and~\ref{sec:stats}.
-The second one leverages the ML-enhanced channel estimator presented in \ref{sec:ml_ch_est_ul} and shown in Fig.~\ref{fig:ch_est_ml}, but uses a standard demapper.
-We refer to it as `ML channel estimator'.
-The third one is the \gls{ML}-enhanced receiver, leveraging both the enhanced channel estimator and demapper, as depicted in Fig.~\ref{fig:demapper_ml}.
+The second one, named `ML channel estimator', leverages the ML-enhanced channel estimator presented in \ref{sec:ml_ch_est_ul} but is trained and tested with a standard demapper.
+The third one is the \gls{ML}-enhanced receiver, leveraging both the enhanced channel estimator and demapper.
 We refer to it as `\gls{ML} receiver'.
 Evaluating the \gls{ML} channel estimator separately allows us to better understand the role both components play in the observed gains.
-Finally, an ideal baseline with perfect knowledge of the channel at the \glspl{RE} carrying pilots and of $\Em$ is also considered, and referred to as `Perfect \gls{CSI}'.
+An ideal baseline with perfect knowledge of the channel at the \glspl{RE} carrying pilots and of $\Em$ is also considered, and referred to as `Perfect \gls{CSI}'.
+All schemes used spectral interpolation followed by \gls{NIRE} approximation for channel estimation.
+Additional simulations were conducted for the 2P pilot pattern using spectral and temporal interpolation for both the baseline and the ML receiver.
+Finally, an ML receiver trained with only $N_k=2$ users was also evaluated.